Making Industry and Occupation Information Useful for Public Health: A guide to coding industry and occupation text fieldsPosted on by

 How do I use NIOCCS?

 1.Go to the NIOCCS page.
-If you have a large number of records to code, you’ll need to register for a NIOCCS account.
-If you have only a few records, you can enter them to get the standard code without having to register for an account.
+If you have a large number of records to code, you’ll need to register for a Secure Access Management Service (SAMS) account.
+To register, send your first and last name and email address to NIOCCS@cdc.gov.
+If you have only a few records to code, you can use the single record coder, which does not require account.

 Provide the industry and occupation text you need coded.
 If you have only a few records, you can enter these without uploading a file.
 If you have a lot of records, it’s fastest to upload the information in a file format.
 Files uploaded into NIOCCS must be in a standard .txt file format delimited by a Tab or Pipe character (|) and must contain at least: